huayu1998/react-portfolio-template/README.md

 # Prepare to Get Started with Study Tasks

 Before starting these tasks, please note the following:

-• You will complete the programming tasks with the use of Google AI Studio along with the features: text input-output, file upload, audio and stream live.
+* You will complete the programming tasks **with the** ***use of Google AI Studio along with the features: text input-output, file upload, audio and stream live***.
-• You are free to use any browser to search webs for help or solutions.
+* You are free to **use any browser to search webs for help or solutions**.
-• Read all task instructions aloud completely before starting the task.
+* Read all task instructions aloud completely before starting the task.
-• Keep your focus on meeting the requirements of the current task.
+* Keep your focus on meeting the requirements of the current task.
 Do not work ahead.

 **Do you have any questions before you begin?**

 ---